 - Promotion of access, use, and public understanding/education of ODR

 - Promulgation of standards and best practices for ODR programs

 - Self-certification of ODR programs against ICODR standards

-- Memberships for ODR practitioners, providers, academic programs, and businesses
+- Memberships for ODR practitioners and organizations

 Review the current list of board members here.

 Top Row: Brian Hutchison, Colin Rule, Alberto Elisavetsky, Mohamed Abdel Wahab, Pablo Cortes, Andy Lee, Chittu Nagarajan, Janet Martinez, Orna Rabinovich-Einy, Daniel Rainey; Bottom Row: David Larson, Zbynek Loebl, Ethan Katsh, Leah Wing, Ian MacDuff, Mirèze Philippe, Graham Ross, Jeff Aresty, Jin Ho Verdonschot, Aura Esther Vilalta; Not Pictured: Benjamin Davis, Vikki Rogers, Irene Sigismondi